LED/TA

 Finally, because the surgery is performed on an outpatient basis,

-We specifically no longer use a laser to remove disc tissue.
+we specifically do not use a laser to remove disc tissue.
 Although

 some lasers are presumed to be “cold”, all lasers produce